 What is chairwork?

-Chairwork is a therapeutic technique derived from Gestalt therapy.
-Chairwork can take several forms, though it and generally uses two chairs and role play.
+Chairwork has roots in psychodrama and Gestalt therapy.
+It can take several forms, though it typically entails two chairs and role play.
 Two common chairwork scenarios are:

 Empty chair: The client acts as though a person from their life is in the empty chair, and speak to them as if they were there.